XStrachey/XStrachey/README.md

 Hello!
 I’m XStrachey — a researcher and engineer working at the intersection of economics, data science, and computational modeling.
+You may also find my personal website of interest: https://xstrachey.github.io

 My work spans two complementary areas: